kalina-kalina/capstone_project/README.md

 2. Checking a multicolinearity

 There was a multicolinearity between season's and gender's variables.
 It could mean that users voting for winter, voted for autumn as well.
 And voting for summer, voted for spring as well.
 After removing 'autumn' and 'spring', there are no issues with multicolinearity between this group of variables.
 I decided to leave variables easier to understand- now seasons is split between hot(summer) and cold(winter).
 The same situation was with gender_man and gender_unisex.
-After removing gender_unisex, there is no no issues with multicolinearity
+After removing gender_unisex, there is no no issues with multicolinearity.

+***

 ### 5. Limitations andd Future Works